 I opted for the Shrimp Po Boy served with lettuce, tomato, mayo, and pickle on slightly toasted bread.
 I also tried their seafood gumbo which is the best I’ve tried to date.

 Blending a fusion of Creole and Italian flavors with memorable results that will have you craving your meal weeks after you ate it.

 The dish has layers of fried eggplant medallions and seafood mornay, topped with sauteed shrimp, crabmeat, and oysters, then draped with two sauces, herbal infused cream, and homemade tomato sauce.

-I opted for the Chicken & Waffles made with Hand battered chicken breast topped with bacon-tomato marmalade served with a buttermilk waffle topped with grilled peaches and honey butter.
+I opted for the Chicken & Waffles.
+They were made with Hand battered chicken breast topped with bacon-tomato marmalade served with a buttermilk waffle topped with grilled peaches and honey butter.

 If you need a fast meal in between adventures you might want to check out Off the Hook.

 During my visit, I stayed at the Hampton Inn in Thibodaux.
 The location was central to everywhere I needed to be with friendly staff and a spacious room.

 New Orleans is only about an hour away.
 This makes the Cajun Bayou area a perfect base for affordable lodging, meals, and activities.

 I decided to check out Frenchmen Street one evening during my visit, thanks to a recommendation by a NOLA local.

 After a few hours exploring the incredible art, I even found a print to take home.
 I also listened to talented musicians on the street and also watched INCREDIBLE artists inside several local jazz clubs.